 A puzzle to assemble when learning about National Sorry Day.

-This activity can be used as a conversation-starter when teaching Australian children about National Sorry Day.
-The resource is a combination of crossword and puzzle – with the assembled puzzle forming a map of Australia.
+This activity can be a conversation starter when teaching Australian children about National Sorry Day.
+The resource combines crossword and puzzle – with the assembled puzzle forming a map of Australia.

 Actions that need to be taken as part of reconciliation in Australia are the backbone of this resource.
 Underpinning those actions is the notion that reconciliation starts with every individual.
 When we take these actions, we move towards a more united Australia.
 Assembling the puzzle pieces is symbolic of this.